-In this section, the optimal marginal degradation cost of EES is presented based on the optimal EES usage, and a backward algorithm is proposed to find the optimal value of degradation cost.
-Theorem \ref{theorem1}) indicates that there exists a degradation cost that can be implemented into short-term dispatch problem to get the optimal EES usage as well as system dispatch.
-The derived EES cost is essentially an opportunity cost from the loss of future benefit opportunity due to degradation and is independent of the initial capital cost of EES.
+In this section, the optimal marginal degradation cost of battery is presented based on the optimal battery usage, and a backward algorithm is proposed to find the optimal value of degradation cost.
+Theorem \ref{theorem1} indicates that there exists a degradation cost that can be implemented into short-term dispatch problem to get the optimal battery usage as well as system dispatch.
+The derived battery cost is essentially an opportunity cost from the loss of future benefit opportunity due to degradation and is independent of the initial capital cost of battery.
 Then the evolution of the optimal unit degradation costs is revealed in Corollary \ref{corollary1}, which leads to a backward algorithm to solve the whole problem.